[Last updated June 2015]

 Unfortunately the credibility of the US dollar as the world’s “gold standard” is being severely stretched by irresponsible Federal government spending and the Federal Reserve seemingly intent on creating unlimited liquidity for its shareholders at all costs.
 A loss of confidence in the dollar (“hyperinflation”) and a debt crisis of some sort are the inevitable outcomes.
 This will lead to cries from politicians for much higher taxes on precious metals.

-The Orwellian sounding Homeland Security and Custom Border and Protection agents seem, based on our regular visits to the US, to be increasingly intrusive and bureaucratic.
+Officers from the Orwellian sounding Homeland Security and those from Custom Border and Protection seem to be, based on our regular visits to the US, increasingly intrusive and bureaucratic.
 These and other agencies will ensure your precious metals stay within the US when the “emergency” taxes and capital and currency controls are put in place in response to the debt crisis.

 As we suggest in our section here, we feel US citizens would benefit tremendously from internationalizing both themselves and their physical precious metal investments.
 Citizens wanting to move their precious metals outside the US should start this process now while there are few restrictions.